Shuhaib73/Excel_Freelance_Project/README.md

 </p>

 ##### - This project employs advance Excel techniques, including Pivot tables, Pivot charts, and Power Query, for comprehensive data analysis.
-##### - The dataset, sourced from PeoplePerHowr, a freelance marketplace, encompasses diverse details about freelance projects - project descriptions, budgets, project category and more.
+##### - The dataset, sourced from PeoplePerHour, a freelance marketplace, encompasses diverse details about freelance projects - project descriptions, budgets, project category and more.

 ### Primary Objectives are :
     - Connection and Data Loading: Established a connection to the dataset through Power Query, enabling the execution of crucial transformations.
 This process seamlessly transferred the refined data into a new worksheet for further analysis and exploration.